tezos/tezos-mirror/docs/developer/proposal_testing.rst

 step in the migration would be to manually remove any remaining code with a suffix corresponding to the previous version (``_006`` in our example).

-Some migrations may requires to break the interface offered by the ``storage_functors``, and to modify the file ``raw_context.mli`` directly.
+Some migrations may require breaking the interface offered by the ``storage_functors``, and to modify the file ``raw_context.mli`` directly.
 In this case we usually `copy` the data to a temporary path, perform the conversion, and then `recursively remove` the temporary path.